akhdan2805/akhdan2805/README.md

 ## 🗺️ My Portofolio Project

-This section highlights some of my projects and work across different areas of data and technology:
+Some highlights of my projects and work across different areas of data and technology:

 ### 📚 Table of Contents
 - [Mahcine Learning](#machine-learning)